 Don’t be so desperate that you derive value from orchestrating emotional operas.

 Can we still be friends after no contact?

 Slow down.
 IF friendship happens, it happens when you’ve both healed and they’ve proven to be worthy of and interested in genuine friendship.
-To give you some perspective, I’m good friends with 1 out of all my exes.
+To give you some perspective, I’m good friends with only one of my exes.

 HOW is that sexy?
 HOW can you respect that?